qcircuit-submission/codes/supplementary_material_for_rebuttal/supplementary_circuits/README.md

 At last, we obtain

-1) the Toffoli-depth-1 NCT circuit and T-depth-1 Clifford+T circuit for the ASCON S-box,
+1) A Toffoli-depth-1 NCT circuit (width 15, including uncomputation) and a T-depth-1 Clifford+T circuit (width 20, including uncomputation) for the ASCON S-box,
-2) the Toffoli-depth-3 NCT circuit and T-depth-3 Clifford+T circuit for the SKINNY-128 S-box.
+2) A Toffoli-depth-5 NCT circuit (width 25, including uncomputation) and a T-depth-3 Clifford+T circuit (width 29, including uncomputation) for the SKINNY-128 S-box.

 ## 2. Generating new minimal-width quantum circuits

-In  `minimal_width_ASCON_codes/`, we use SAT-based method to get the ASCON Sbox(5-qubit, 7-Toffoli gates)
+In  `minimal_width_ASCON_codes/`, we use the SAT-based method to get the minimal-width NCT circuit for the ASCON Sbox (setting width=5, Toffoli-count=7).

 ```sh
 python3 minimal_width_SAT.py